usnistgov/NISTPFAS/suspectlist/ReadMe.md

 | PUBCHEMID  | PubChem ID for the InChI Key structure, multiple IDs are separated by semi-colons (;) |
 | INSPECTEDBY | The initials of the user that manually evaluated the structure and the associated data, NA indicates that the structure has not been manually evaluated |

-## To add new compounds
+## Format of input file

-To add new compounds to the suspect list, you can supply an input file via email.
 Input files must be Microsoft Excel (*.xlsx) format with the minimum headers in the first row (case sensitive): NAME, INCHI, SOURCE, SOURCE_TYPE
 These headers are defined as:

 _NAME_ - Name of the compound